 LightGate series BBO Pockels cells are available in numerous configurations to address a diverse range of applications.
 These Pockels cells work in regenerative amplifiers, high pulse repetition rate micro-machining lasers and high-average power lasers for material processing and metal annealing.

-We also provide single crystal cells, extra-long cells requiring 50% less voltage, attenuated cells for applications requiring ultra-low piezoelectric response and cells with water-cooled apertures for high average power operation.
+We also provide single crystal cells, longer cells requiring 50% less voltage, and cells with water-cooled apertures for high average power operation.

 Mid-Infrared Pockels Cells